makrai/notes/ravishankar19-multiling-probe.md

   * typological diversity.
 The former, in particular, was a bit of a restriction, since not all sentences were valid candidates for extraction per task.
 Our final set of languages include an additional corpus for
-* English, as well as French, German, Spanish, Russian, Turkish and Finnish.
+* English, as well as French, German, Spanish, Russian, Turkish and Finnish
   * includes morphologically agglutinative, fusional and (relatively) isolating
-  * two scripts, Latin and Cyrillic.
+  * two scripts, Latin and Cyrillic
-  * three families (Indo-European, Turkic and Uralic).
+  * three families (Indo-European, Turkic and Uralic)

 ### Preprocessing